-Living in an increasingly world, I would not have changed one thing about my online summer experience.
+Living in an increasingly digital world, I would not have changed one thing about my online summer experience.

 Although this year was unpredictable, I would venture to say that 2020 summer interns are among the most prepared and resilient employees entering the workforce.

 Internships are crucial experiences to explore and determine a career path.
 At ERIE, the opportunities for interns continue to grow each year.